 Academic research and publishing

-I teach creative writing and my research interests reflect my own writing and reading: gender in fiction, young adult and children’s literature, travel narrative, historical fiction and biofiction.
+I teach creative writing and my research interests reflect my own writing and reading: gender in fiction, young adult and children’s literature, travel narrative, historical fiction and life writing, particularly biofiction.

 My PhD project, undertaken at La Trobe University, was Tragédie.
 It comprised a novel based on the life of Mademoiselle de Maupin (published as Goddess) and a thesis around questions of narrative voice in historical fiction and my research into this remarkable woman.